🎉 VSEC Test v4.0.0 is now live! Release Notes ↗

 1. Sign-in to vsec.blockharbor.io

-2. Navigate to Test on the sidebar menu to enter the VSEC Test application.
+2. Navigate to Test on the sidebar menu to enter the VSEC Test application and then select the Benches submenu.

-3. Click the Create Bench button to begin the process of creating a Bench.
+3. Click the Add Bench button to begin the process of creating a Bench.

-4. A Create New Bench dialog window will pop-up with options for configuring the Bench.
+4. A Add New Bench dialog window will pop-up with options for configuring the Bench.
 Complete the Required items below.

 FieldRequirementDescription